sncast/my-travel-plans/README.md

 ### Test Suite "New Feed Selection"

-This test is to make that when a new feed is loaded the content actually changes.
+This test is to make sure that when a new feed is loaded the content actually changes.

 ### Test Suite "The Menu"